 Siamese Twins Trail

 The Siamese Twins Trail was my favourite trail.
-P14 is a small car park and the loop up to the Siamese Twins formation and back is less than a mile.
+P14 is a small car park.
+The loop up to the Siamese Twins formation and back is less than a mile.
 It surprised me that this trail wasn’t as busy as some of the others.
-The trail is unpaved and does involve stairs, we didn’t see anyone else on the trail until we reached the rock formation at the top.
+The trail is unpaved and does involve stairs.
+We didn’t see anyone else on the trail until we reached the rock formation at the top.
 It was peaceful and we could enjoy our surroundings.

 Looking away from the Siamese Twins, the top of this trail offers great views across the rest of the park.
 You can’t necessarily see any of the other sandstone formations, but you can see the mountains and the rest of the Colorado landscape.